 3.00 credits.
 We will focus on learning techniques that are utilized in financial decision making.
 The course can be broken down into five distinct categories: Accounting review and financial statement analysis, tools and techniques utilized in capital budgeting decision making, asset valuation, risk and return, and long-term financing.
 The course will utilize Microsoft Excel software extensively to solve and present problems.
-Prerequisites & Notes: AC 1060 - Principles of Accounting II or AC 1080 - Managerial Accounting Recommended: a working knowledge of Excel formulas.
+Prerequisite(s): AC 1080 - Managerial Accounting.
+Recommended: a working knowledge of Excel formulas.